Pseudospectral phenomena and the origin of the non-Hermitian skin effect: One-dimensional Hatano-Nelson model

 The general tool to investigate the spectral instability of non-normal matrices is the pseudospectrum, which is defined as \cite{TrefethenEmbree2005,Davies2007}

 where $\|\cdots\|_2$ is the operator norm.
-For normal matrices, the pseudospectrum is given by $\sigma_\varepsilon(H) =\{\lambda: \mbox{dist}(\lambda,\sigma(H))\leq \varepsilon \}$, i.e., the eigenspectrum $\sigma(H)$ is merely thickened by all values within a range $\varepsilon$ of an eigenvalue.
+For normal matrices, the pseudospectrum is given by $\sigma_\varepsilon(H) =\{\lambda: \mbox{dist}(\lambda,\sigma(H)) < \varepsilon \}$, i.e., the eigenspectrum $\sigma(H)$ is merely thickened by all values within a range $\varepsilon$ of an eigenvalue.
 For non-normal matrices $H$, in contrast, the pseudospectrum contains points that can be very far apart from any true eigenvalue.
-For a scalar Bloch Hamiltonian $h(k)$ there is a theorem \cite{BoettcherSilbermann} that shows that in the thermodynamic limit, the pseudospectrum will fill the entire image of $h(k)$.
-For the one-dimensional Hatano-Nelson model, in particular, this implies that the pseudospectrum is the ellipse traced by $h(k)$.
-I.e., if we add a generic perturbation to the model with OBC, then its spectrum will no longer be real but rather revert to a spectrum which is close to that of the model with PBC.
-We note that two-dimensional scalar Bloch Hamiltonians $h(k_x,k_y)$ depend on two momenta and thus the pseudospectrum typically covers an entire area in the complex plane, see, for example, Fig.~2(c) in Ref.~\cite{Sirker_2dnh} where the pseudospectrum of the two-dimensional Hatano-Nelson model is shown.
+For a scalar Bloch Hamiltonian $h(k)$, there are rigorous theorems \cite{BoettcherSilbermann} showing that in the thermodynamic limit, the pseudospectrum is controlled by the image of $h(k)$ and, for the one-dimensional Hatano-Nelson model, is contained \js{within an $\varepsilon$-neighborhood of} the region enclosed by the ellipse traced by $h(k)$, converging to this region for $\varepsilon\to 0$.
+In practice, however, generic perturbations do not populate this region uniformly.
+Instead, most eigenvalues are typically found in a thickened band near the curve $h(k)$.
+We note that two-dimensional scalar Bloch Hamiltonians $h(k_x,k_y)$ depend on two momenta and thus the pseudospectrum is inherently two-dimensional and occupies a finite area in the complex plane, see, for example, Fig.~2(c) in Ref.~\cite{Sirker_2dnh} where the pseudospectrum of the two-dimensional Hatano-Nelson model is shown.